keyurgolani/dotfiles/README.md

 - [ ] Add option for "Yes" / "No" / "Yes For All" / "No For All" options
 - [x] Add EditorConfig file for the code style consistency.
 - [x] Add git log beautification
-- [ ] Add convenient binaries / scripts
+- [x] Add convenient binaries / scripts (Will add more as time goes by)
 - [ ] Add an uninstall script
 - [ ] Add other OSes
 - [ ] And More...!